 Until that point, orgasms were something I only experienced during solo masturbation.
 For much of my sexual life, I accepted that intercourse was when men got their orgasms and I would get mine when they weren’t around.
 This was also the message I was getting from porn.
 Unless you hunt for it, women having hetero-partnered, this-takes-time orgasms are rare.
 When I search on Pornhub for “female orgasm” what I find are solo acts of masturbation, lesbian sex, or compilations of dubious eye rolling screamers.
 The latter was especially confounding to someone like me who has to get very quiet in order to cum.
 But this was the script I was being fed.

 The relative ease men enjoy in having orgasms is why I still harbor bouts of penis envy.
 Not only do I want to climax with reliable regularity, I have a strong desire to shoot a powerful arc of pee off the side of a boat.
 Nonetheless, possessing a vagina, the portal to all human life, is a beautiful thing.
-But when I hear about a woman who orgasms easily and multiply, I want to rent my clothes and rage at the injustice.
+But when I hear about a woman who orgasms easily and multiply, I want to rend my clothing and rage at the injustice.
 I’m getting over that.
 Slowly.
 What I am learning, well into my middle age, is becoming cliterate, taking the time to really understand the link between clitoral stimulation and orgasm – and spending time with men who are equally invested in my pleasure – is like discovering the breathtaking landscape you never knew was in your own backyard.

 I stumbled upon the terms Cliteracy and Orgasm Equality while listening to episode #48 of True Sex & Wild Love.
 Though it sounds like Suzy Bright and David Lynch teamed up to do a podcast, it’s actually the work of one of my favorite sex brainiacs, Dr Wednsday Martin and Instagram influencer Whitney Miller. (@whitnlove).
 This particular episode was a conversation with Dr Laurie Mintz about her book Becoming Cliterate: Why Orgasm Equality Matters–And How to Get It.
 Dr. Mintz has been writing about sexuality for well over a decade.
 Her book’s blurb claims, “Two studies published in the Journal of Sexual & Relationship Therapy found that reading this book enhances sexuality.
 Women orgasm more, improve their body image, and become more sexually satisfied.
 Men learn how to pleasure women and become better sexual communicators.”